Major corporations say they will stop donating to members of Congress who tried to overturn the election

 HALLPAC, Hallmark’s political action committee, supports elected leaders from a wide variety of viewpoints—including Democrats, Republicans and Independents.
 Hallmark believes the peaceful transition of power is part of the bedrock of our democratic system, and we abhor violence of any kind.
 The recent actions of Senators Josh Hawley and Roger Marshall do not reflect our company’s values.
 As a result, HALLPAC requested Sens.
 Hawley and Marshall to return all HALLPAC campaign contributions.

-Still, other companies that were originally not contacted by Popular Information are beginning to issue statements in light of this reporting.
+Other companies that were originally not contacted by Popular Information began to issue statements in light of this reporting.
 Goldman Sachs told The New York Times that it was freezing donations and plans to conduct a “thorough assessment of how people acted during this period.”

 In a statement to Popular Information, Dell said it “will suspend all contributions to members of Congress whose statements and activities during the post-election period are not in line with Dell’s principles.”